Grosvenor House

-Grosvenor House was one of the largest townhouses in London, home of the Grosvenor family (better known as the Dukes of Westminster) for more than a century.
+Grosvenor House was one of the largest townhouses in London, home of the Grosvenor family (the family of the Dukes of Westminster) for more than a century.
 Their original London residence was on Millbank, but after the family had developed their Mayfair estates, they moved to Park Lane to build a house worthy of their wealth, status and influence in the 19th century.
 The house gave its name to Upper Grosvenor Street and Grosvenor Square.

 The house was requisitioned during the First World War, and was sold and demolished in the 1920s.
 The Grosvenor House Hotel was built on its site.

 History

 The site was originally occupied by a small house named 'Gloucester House' (after Prince William Henry, Duke of Gloucester and Edinburgh, who owned it), with the front entrance on Upper Grosvenor Street.
 This house was purchased by Robert Grosvenor, 1st Marquess of Westminster, in 1805 for £20,000.
 He spent £17,000 on extending the house to make it more fashionable.
 In 1821, a large picture gallery 50 ft long was added to the west of the house.
 It was here that many of the Grosvenor family's treasures were held.

 Another extension was added in 1842, in the form of a 110 ft long classical-style colonnaded entrance screen on Upper Grosvenor Street.
 At each end was a triumphal arch with pediments above sculpted with the Grosvenor arms.
 Thomas Cundy, the architect of this vast house, then proposed a larger mansion to go all the way along to Park Street, extending all the way to 230 ft.
 This idea was dropped, as the 2nd Marquess thought it would be too lavish.

 In 1870, Hugh Grosvenor, 3rd Marquess of Westminster (later the 1st Duke) commissioned Henry Clutton to add a porte-cochère to the north, and he had many of the state rooms redesigned.
 In 1889, electricity was introduced, being one of the first buildings in London to do so.